w3c/wcag3/guidelines/groups/policy-and-protection/information-privacy/security-procedures.md

 type: assertion
 ---

-Content author(s) :term[Private and sensitive information] is handled according to [named security procedures] and reviews are conducted.
+:term[Content] author(s) :term[Private and sensitive information] is handled according to [named security procedures] and reviews are conducted.